18F/coffeemate/README.md

 # Coffeemate

-### The creamiest matchmaking slackbot
+### The creamiest virtual coffee matchmaking slackbot

-Coffeemate is a slackbot which helps team member get to know each other by setting them up on virtual coffees.
+Coffeemate is a slackbot which helps team members get to know each other by setting them up on virtual coffees.
 The usage is simple:

 To sign up for a coffee session, direct message @coffeemate with:
 ```